nareshribabu/Counter/README.md

 Can be used as a replacement for a traditional counter.

-User can input their target number that they want to count uptil. </br>
+User can input their target number that they want to count until. </br>
 They can increase or decrease the count by tapping the "+" and "-" buttons. <br/>
 Once their goal is reached, the app will let the user know. <br/>